 Regarding road construction, this is almost entirely based on the use of the existing road network in the area and includes minor internal road widening for access to the wind turbines, and little improvements to the existing road network, as it is a developed network mainly due to livestock farming (Map 109).
 As a result, the accessibility of the site will not be burdened by the installation of the WPP and will not be greater than before its construction.
-However, measures will subsequently be proposed for the new section of the widening, although clearly limited in length, to prevent any additional burden from the movement of the public which includes any nonsignificant reason for working in the vicinity of the WPP.
+However, measures will subsequently be proposed for the new section of the widening, although clearly limited in length, to prevent any additional burden from the movement of the public which includes any non-significant reason for working in the vicinity of the WPP.

-Map 109: Production license polygon of the project under study (outline in red), wind turbine installation sites (pink pins), accompanying works (wind turbine squares in green - improvement of existing road network in light blue - new new internal openings in yellow).
+Map 109: Production license polygon of the project under study (red outline), wind turbine installation site (pins in pink), accompanying works (wind turbine squares in green - improvement of existing road network in light blue - new internal openings in yellow) and underground interconnection line in pink which follows the existing road network.